8 Delicious Ways To Cook With Matcha Powder

 Matcha is far from a new trend — it's been a part of Japanese and Chinese culture since at least the 12th century , long before the Western world had even sampled tea of any kind.
 Originally ground into a powder and compressed to allow it to travel distances, drinking matcha has been a highly formalized part of Japanese tea ceremonies.
 In recent decades, however, it's become a popular way to flavor drinks and snacks in Asia, making the green tea easier to enjoy casually and even on-the-go.

-The trend has been taking off in London in the last couple years as well, with some in Japan hoping that it will eventually become a staple in the British diet.
-While that might seem far-fetched, one expert notes that a similar trend after World War II — soy sauce —has become a permanent pantry item in many UK pantries.
+The trend has been taking off in the U.S. in the last couple years as well, with some in Japan hoping that it will eventually become a staple in the American diet.
+While that might seem far-fetched, one expert notes that a similar trend after World War II — soy sauce —has become a permanent pantry item in many Americans pantries.

 Advertisement